AdobeDocs/journey-optimizer-learn.en/help/tutorial-configure-a-training-sandbox/manual-data-ingestion.md

 >
 >If the batch fails, make sure that you replaced the organization ID in the `luma-loyalty.json` file with your [organization ID](https://experienceleague.adobe.com/docs/core-services/interface/administration/organizations.html?lang=en).

-## Create fours additional [!UICONTROL datasets]
+## Create five additional [!UICONTROL datasets]

-Next, create the following fours additional [!UICONTROL datasets] and ingest the data into the `Luma CRM Data` and the `Luma Products Data` data sets.
+Next, create the following five additional [!UICONTROL datasets] and ingest the data into the `Luma CRM Data`, the `Luma Products Data`, and the `Luma Test Profiles` data sets.

 | Dataset Name | From Schema| File to ingest| Records |
 | -----| ------ | -------| ------- |